camunda/camunda-docs/docs/components/tasklist/userguide/using-tasklist.md

 ![tasklist-claimed-by-me-list](img/tasklist-claimed-by-me-list_light.png)

+### Get notified about new assignments

-Tasklist users can now receive a browser notification when new tasks are assigned to them:
+Tasklist users can receive a browser notification when new tasks are assigned to them:

 ![Tasklist notifications banner](./img/tasklist-notifications.png)